 Diversity Best Practices would like to provide you with a list of key organizations serving the African-American community.
-Additional information on African-Americans is available on this WOW!
-Facts One Pager.
+Additional information on African-Americans is available on this Dimensions of Diversity Facts & Figures Sheet.

 The American Association of Blacks in Energy is a national association of energy professionals founded and dedicated to ensuring the input of African Americans and other minorities into the discussions and developments of energy policies, regulations, R&D technologies and environmental issues.

 The Association of Black Psychologists was established to promote and advance the profession of African Psychology,influence and affect social change and develop programs whereby psychologists of African descent can assist in solving problems of Black communities and other ethnic groups.

 ColorComm is an essential organization for women of color in all areas of communications including Public Relations, Corporate Communications, Advertising Print Media, Broadcast, Digital and more.

 The Executive Leadership Council is the preeminent member organization for the development of global black leaders.
 The mission is to increase the number of successful black executives — both domestically and internationally — by adding value to their development, leadership, and philanthropic endeavors throughout the life-cycle of their careers thereby strengthening their companies, organizations, and communities.

 ITSMF's mission is to increase the representation of black professionals at senior levels in technology, to impact organizational innovation and growth.
 By 2020, ITSMF will graduate 500 professionals through a series of rich, development, and career-advancing programs.